US Visa Wait Times 2026: Current Appointment Delays by Country

 Understanding the mechanics helps explain why wait times change:

 • Cancellations: When someone cancels, that slot returns to the pool.
-High-demand embassies see cancellations daily — this is why monitoring tools can find earlier dates even when the official wait says 300+ days.
+High-demand embassies see cancellations daily — this is why monitoring can find earlier dates even when the official wait says 300+ days.

 • Interview waivers: If you qualify for dropbox/waiver processing (common for renewals), you skip the interview queue entirely.
-The published wait time doesn’t apply to you.

 Should You Switch Embassies or Wait?